ike/kexp-radio/README.md

 sudo chmod a+x /usr/local/bin/kexp
 ```

+## Alarm clock in Cron

+Use the included crontab to turn on KEXP as a radio alarm clock.
+The crontab is currently set to 7am.
+Check out [Crontab Guru](https://crontab.guru) for a refresher on how to set a cron job correctly.

 ## Usage

- - `./kexp --start` will start the stream in the background.
+ - `kexp --start` will start the stream in the background.
- - `./kexp --stop` will stop the currently playing stream.
+ - `kexp --stop` will stop the currently playing stream.
- - `./kexp --now-playing` will grab the current song title, if available.
+ - `kexp --now-playing` will grab the current song title, if available.